jengler22/Pet-Adoption-Solo-Project/README.md

 Save Them All Minnesota ReadME

 ## Description
-For this project I created Save Them All Minnesota.
-A pet addoption app aimed at helping Minnesota pets find their homes.
+For this project I created Save Them All Minnesota, A pet adoption app aimed at helping Minnesota pets find their homes.
 The user will be a able to see list of both Cats and Dogs available for adoption along with a brief description of that animal.
 A cool feature I added is the Lost and Found page, this allows a registered user to post to a public board if their pets has gone missing.